-The CCDANCTR is the primary source of RCTs for reviews falling within the core scope of CCDAN, (see MECIR conduct standard c24).
+The CCDANCTR is the primary source of RCTs for reviews falling within the core scope of CCMD, (see MECIR conduct standard c24).

 Clinical Trials Registers:

-The following registers of ongoing and completed trials are also searched on a review specific basis (either by the TSC or review authors) (MECIR conduct standard c27):
+The following registers of ongoing and completed trials are also searched on a review specific basis (either by the IS or review authors) (MECIR conduct standard c27):

 WHO International Clinical Trials Portal http://apps.who.int/trialsearch/